Jerry Lucas: College career

 In 1960–61, #1-ranked Ohio State ran a winning streak of 32 games all the way to the NCAA Final.
 Lucas and the team received considerable national publicity that year, especially after winning the 1960 Holiday Tournament at Madison Square Garden.
 In March 1961 against Kentucky, Lucas became the only college player to date to ever record a "30–30" in an NCAA tournament game (33 points, 30 rebounds).
 But in the finals, they were upset by the University of Cincinnati Bearcats, in overtime, 70–65.

-By the time the 1961–62 season had started, the 6' 8" 230-pound Lucas had played basketball nearly non-stop for two years—he played the 1959–60 season, 1960 Olympics, 1960–61 season, and then the 1961 AAU tour of the Soviet Union.
+By the time the 1961–62 season had started, the 6' 8" 230-pound Lucas had played basketball nearly non-stop for two years—he played the 1959–60 season, 1960 Olympics, 1960–61 season, and then the 1961 Amateur Athletic Union (AAU) tour of the Soviet Union.
 Therefore, health was an issue when he returned from Russia weighing just 200 pounds in the fall of 1961.
 His sore knees were also an issue throughout his basketball career.
 But Lucas and the Buckeyes again posted another strong season and made it to the NCAA final, their third straight.
 Lucas was badly injured against Wake Forest in the semifinal preceding his rematch against the University of Cincinnati Bearcats.
 But he opted to play in the 1962 final anyway, believing it was his last game ever.
 During his college career, he had stated repeatedly that he would never turn pro.
 In his final college game, he moved poorly and Cincinnati again topped Ohio State.

 Lucas was All-American First Team all three years at Ohio State.
 His #11 was later the second number ever retired by the college in any sport.
 He is still widely considered the greatest player to ever play in the Big Ten today.
 The team went 78–6 during his years.

 Gaining strong national exposure during these years, Lucas was named 1961 Sports Illustrated Sportsman of the Year, the first-ever basketball player to win the award.
 In 1963, he was awarded the Big Ten Medal of Honor, which recognizes one student from the graduating class of each Big Ten member school, for demonstrating joint athletic and academic excellence throughout their college career.
-Lucas is still widely regarded as one of the greatest college players of all-time.
+Lucas is still widely regarded as one of the greatest college players of all time.